-- Phase I clinical trials involve giving a group of 20-80 healthy volunteers the drug to check that it doesn’t harm them.
+- Phase I clinical trials involve giving a group of 20 to 80 healthy volunteers the drug to check that it doesn’t harm them.

-- Phase II clinical trials involve giving a few hundred people the new medicine to check that it is safe and that it might work in a larger group.
+- Phase II clinical trials involve giving a few hundred people the new medicine to check that it is safe and that it might work for more people.

 - Phase III clinical trials involve giving a few hundred or a few thousand people the new medicine to see if it really does work and to see what side effects it has.

 A phase III clinical trial might involve comparing the new test or treatment to the standard test or treatment, or to no test or treatment at all.

 These types of clinical trials are similar to phase III trials for medicines.
 They usually involve comparing a new piece of advice (or test or device) with nothing, or with the usual advice (or test or device).
 The aim is to find out whether or not the new approach is better than the old.